• About Us

 1. Is doing an online course/parent-taught instructor a faster way to complete driver education?

-No matter which path you take, whether through our parent taught education or a classroom setting, the state requires all students to complete 30 hours of online or classroom training and 55 hours of actual behind-the-wheel training.
+No matter which path you take, whether through our parent taught education or a classroom setting, the state requires all students to complete 30 hours of online or classroom training and 55 hours of actual behind-the-wheel training (10 hours must be done at night).
 The advantage of taking our course is that you can learn the material at your own pace, at any location that has an Internet connection!

 1. What if I don’t pass the Oklahoma online drivers ed final exam?